google/go-tdx-guest/README.md

 attestation quote along with requisite certificates.

-Your main interactions with it will be to open the device, get an attestation quote with your provided 64 bytes of user data (typically a nonce), and then close the device.
+Your main interactions with it will be to first get the quote provider, or open the device, then get an attestation quote with your provided 64 bytes of user data (typically a nonce), and then close the device.
 For convenience, the attestation with its associated certificates can be collected in a wire-transmittable protocol buffer format.

+### `func GetQuoteProvider() (*LinuxConfigFsQuoteProvider, error)`

+This function creates an instance of a quote provider which uses the go-configfs-tsm library to fetch attestation quotes via ConfigFS.

 ### `func OpenDevice() (*LinuxDevice, error)`

-This function creates a file descriptor to the `/dev/tdx-guest` device and returns an object that has methods encapsulating commands to the device.
+This function creates a file descriptor to the `/dev/tdx_guest` device and returns an object that has methods encapsulating commands to the device.
 When done, remember to `Close()` the device.
+Note:- The Device interface is deprecated, and use of quote provider interface is recommended for fetching attestation quote.

-### `func GetQuote(d Device, reportData [64]byte) (*pb.QuoteV4, error)`
+### `func GetQuote(quoteProvider any, reportData [64]byte) (any, error)`

-This function takes an object implementing the `Device` interface (e.g., a `LinuxDevice`) and returns the protocol buffer representation of the attestation quote.
+This function takes an object implementing either the `QuoteProvider` interface (e.g. `LinuxConfigFsQuoteProvider`), or the `Device` interface (e.g., a `LinuxDevice`) along with report data which typically consists of a nonce value.
+It returns the protocol buffer representation of the attestation quote.

 You can use `GetRawQuote` to get the TDX Quote in byte array format.